DavidVargasxyz/davidvargasxyz.github.io/content/linux/DNS and Name Resolution.md

 - DNS is also referred to as BIND (Berkeley Internet Name Domain)
 	- An implementation of DNS,
-	- most popular DNS application in use.
+	- Most popular DNS application in use.
 	- Name resolution is the technique that uses DNS/BIND for hostname lookups.
 ### DNS Name Space and Domains